whyadiwhy/Ciphers-Encryption/README.md

-# Substitution-cipher
+# Ciphers
+CIPHERS
-This program encrypts plain text into cipher text using simple subtitution in which the key is created randomly.
+This program encrypts plain text into cipher text using the following algorithms:
+  1)Caesar Cipher
+  2)Substitution cipher
+  3)Vigener cipher
+User has the option to choose the type of algorithm for encryption.

+KEY
+The user is provided with the option to input they key or choose the random key.
+The program will also return the key(if key chosen is random) along the cipher text for decryption.